esh-b/Feature-based-opinion-mining/README.md

     * *positiveReviews.txt* which contains all the positive reviews as classified by the algorithm such that a positive review at line i expresses much positive opinion than a review at line j (j > i).
     * *negativeReviews.txt* which contains all the negative reviews such that a negative review at line i expresses much negative opinion than a review at line j (j > i).
     * *neutralReviews.txt* which contains all the neutral reviews.

+### Further steps:
+*   This project is just the implementation of the paper in the 'Project Summary' directory.
+Improvements can be made in various parts especially in the feature extraction module.
+*   People are highly welcome to contribute to the project.